 The way you store your clothing and accessories will impact how long they stay looking sharp.
 As with all vulnerable items, preserving shape and maintaining an even temperature is key.
 We already mentioned quality shoe trees for footwear, but you should also encase shoes and boots in dust-proof bags for extra protection.
 Store jackets in garment bags to keep dust and moisture at bay, but remember: opt for canvas over plastic.
 Suede needs to breathe.

 TIP: No dust bags on hand?
-A
+A pillowcase works just as well to substitute for a breathable storage bag.

 Watch a quick video on caring for suede boots: